JCube001/Fusion/README.md

 * Kalman
 * Extended Kalman

-Quaternions can also be used with the Kalman filters.
+Quaternions will also be used with the Kalman filters.

+## TODO

+* Should like into supporting multiple different degrees of freedom.
+* Find a good way to run unit tests on everything.